cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Why is disk usage increasing despite lack of writes?

 {{ site.data.products.serverless }} clusters regularly store information about their own health and status in system tables.
 Once these tables hit their retention limit, storage will level off.
-Overall, however, the amount of stored data should be very small in relation to the overall storage limits.
+However, the amount of stored data should be very small in relation to the overall storage limits.

 ## Security